ayatokura/ai-openscale/wos-monitor-bkpi.md

 3. A summary of your selections is presented for review.
 If you want to change anything, click the **Edit** link for that section.
 Otherwise, click **Save** to complete your configuration.

-### Tutorial steps: Add KPIs for the German Credit Risk application monitor
+### Continue with the interactive tutorial: Add KPIs for the German Credit Risk application monitor
 {: #wos-open-config-appmon-steps-kpis}

 After you configure the application monitor, you must add key performance indicators to your monitor.